 The departure point for Kyushu and Korea, Yamaguchi bridges the urban and rural, the traditional and modern.

-At the western tip of Honshu, Yamaguchi Prefecture is the last point on the main island before you reach idyllic Kyushu and the tropical island paradise of Okinawa.
-You can literally walk to Kyushu from Yamaguchi, which is also a gateway between Japan and South Korea, offering a daily ferry service to and from Busan.
+At the western tip of Honshu, Yamaguchi Prefecture is the last point on the main island before you reach idyllic Kyushu and Okinawa’s tropical island paradise.
+You can literally walk to Kyushu from Yamaguchi, a gateway between Japan and South Korea, offering a daily ferry service to and from Busan.

-Head to the Akiyoshidai plateau near Yamaguchi City to see limestone pillars sticking up through the ground like rocky weeds, as well as the largest limestone cave in Japan at Akiyoshido underneath.
+Nearby Yamaguchi City, tourists can go to Akiyoshidai plateau to see limestone pillars sticking up through the ground like rocky weeds, as well as the largest limestone cave in Japan at Akiyoshido underneath.

 Plan your trip to Yamaguchi with the locations below!